lafeirjo/City_Of_Grand_Rapids_Social_Impact/Install_Instructions/install.md

 2. Retrieving all the demo code data:

    a.
 Moving away from the command line, you want to start by navigating to the folder cloned onto your desktop.
-Find the City_Of_GRand_Rapids_Social_Impact folder you cloned above on your local device.
+Find the City_Of_Grand_Rapids_Social_Impact folder you cloned above on your local device.
 From there navigate into 'Install_Instructions' folder and then the 'Demo_Code' folder.

    b.
-Next, we shift to the teams [link](https://teams.microsoft.com/_?culture=en-us&country=us#/school/FileBrowserTabApp/Grand_Rapids?threadId=19:827af14d3a2d40d2880f29851476e82e@thread.tacv2&ctx=channel).
+Next, navigate to our teams folder.

    c.
 In this teams folder, click the 'Datasets' folder.
 There you will find a folder called 'Demo_Code_Data'.